by Frank Freestar8n

 You may iterate this if you like, but just one iteration with an East/West star and a meridian star should get you well polar aligned with much less effort than squinting in an eyepiece trying to gauge star drift.

-FullCalibration will always work to find the orientation of the guide camera, but the added time it takes to move in declination is undesirable.
+FullCalibration will always work to find the orientation of the guide camera, but the small added time it takes to move in declination is not necessary if a previous full calibration has been performed.
 QuickCal does a calibration based on motion only in RA, but you must have ViewParity and NSReverse set correctly or else the N/S corrections will be backwards.
 You could do QuickCal and press guide – and see if the N/S guiding is centering the star or pushing it away.
 If it pushes the star away, just press NSReverse and it should then work fine.

 A more systematic way to do this is to use ASCOM to do a full calibration, and then make note of the values it finds for ViewParity and NSReverse.
 An equatorial mount may have different values of NSReverse on either side of the meridian.
 ViewParity, however, should depend only on the camera and number of mirrors.
 Normally, ViewParity is OFF if the number of mirrors in the optic path is even – i.e. a refractor or an SCT.
 But OAG introduces an additional mirror, so ViewParity should be ON with OAG.

 Several things happen when you do a “meridian flip” with an equatorial mount.
 The main thing is that the guide view is rotated 180 degrees, but in addition some mounts may change the direction of the pulseguide corrections – and this needs to be handled.
 If you have an ASCOM connection to the mount, MetaGuide can keep track of these changes after a meridian flip so you can immediately guide without doing a new calibration.

 The other thing that happens on a meridian flip is the 180 degree rotation of the scene.
 The Meridian Flip button allows you to do a meridian flip and immediately resume guiding without recalibrating.